kristinemlarson/gnssrefl/docs/use_cases/use_nwot.md

 Station nwot was originally installed/designed by Jim Normandeau (UNAVCO) to support GPS reflections research by Kristine Larson, Eric Small, Ethan Gutmann, Felipe Nievinski, and Mark Williams at the University of Colorado.
-The site was hosted by the Niwot Ridge LTER.

 nwot was deliberately made to be taller than the typical geodetic antenna so that it would never be buried by snow.
 It is approximately 3 meters above the bare soil surface.
 Because it was installed to support testing GPS reflections, nwot has always tracked L2C. nwot was also part of [PBO H2O](http://cires1.colorado.edu/portal/?station=nwot).

 <img src="https://www.unavco.org/data/gps-gnss/lib/images/station_images/NWOT.jpg" width=500>

-The site has generally not been used by geodesists and there is very little useful information about when data are available at either UNAVCO or Nevada Reno (i.e. no time series).
+The site has not generally been used by geodesists and there is very little useful information about when data are available at either UNAVCO or Nevada Reno (i.e. no time series).
-After the original receiver failed in spring 2015, a new receiver was installed in late 2016 by Mark Raleigh (then at CIRES, now at the University Oregon).
+After the original receiver failed in spring 2015, a new receiver was installed in late 2016 by Mark Raleigh (then at CIRES, now at the University of Oregon).
 The receiver stopped transmitting in 2020 and was removed in 2022.
 We will focus on the data between 2009-2015.

 ### Make a SNR File and run quickLook

 We will start by making a single SNR file.
 Here there are two options.
 The main archive for this dataset only provides the high-quality L2C data in the highrate (1-sec) area.
-We do not need this sample rate for GPS reflectometry, so to speed things up, we strongly encourage you to use the "special" archive option.
+We do not need this sample rate for a GPS site that is three meters tall.
+To speed things up, we strongly encourage you to use the "special" archive option.
 Here the 1-sec data have been decimated to 15 seconds:

 <code>rinex2snr nwot 2014 270 -archive special</code>